MehdiLouzar/Industria-merged/README.md

 Zones and parcels keep their Lambert North Morocco coordinates (EPSG:26191) in the database.
-Coordinate conversions rely on the official projection parameters, including the datum shift, so the API returns the same GPS positions as PostGIS.
-Helper utilities now return `[longitude, latitude]` pairs.
+Coordinate conversions rely on the official projection parameters, including the datum shift, so the API returns the same GPS positions as PostGIS. **The central meridian is `-5.4`; using `-5` would shift points by almost 50&nbsp;km.** Helper utilities now return `[longitude, latitude]` pairs.
 Map endpoints still convert vertices on the fly, but the centroid of each zone or parcel uses the stored WGS84 fields when available.
 Additional triggers update the GPS centroid whenever polygon vertices change so data remains consistent.

 You can also run the command manually: